-Germany's third permanent race circuit after the Nürburgring and Hockenheim, Oschersleben became the first such facility in the former East Germany when it opened in 1997.
+Germany's third permanent race circuit after the Nürburgring and Hockenheimring, Oschersleben became the first such facility in the former East Germany when it opened in 1997.
 It has become a staple part of the German motorsport scene and has also enjoyed an occasional international focus.

 The circuit had been some years in the planning when a ceremony to mark the turning of the first sod was held on April 5, 1995.
 By July, construction proper had begun and over the next year what had been a maize field in a quiet agricultural area was transformed into a state-of-the-art motorsports venue.

 The whole project would cost €58 million and saw contractors Bunte Bau move 1.25 million cubic metres of soil during the large scale civil engineering works.
 Gradually, the 2.279 miles circuit began to take shape, alongside a separate kart track and an offroad course.
 The design for the main track featured 14 bends and could be split into two smaller courses, able to be run simultaneously.
 Along its course sat nine gantries with overhead warning lights, designed to supplement on course marshal flagging.

 The main pit buildings sat in front of a generous paddock area and featured 29 garages, above which lay numerous office rooms, VIP lounges and a bistro.
 The adjoining race control tower boasted sophisticated digital remote controlled video monitoring system to ensure safe running of events and also contained the commentator boxes and a modern press centre with around 100 work places for journalists and photographers.
 Adjacent to the pit facilities sat an 88 room 4 star hotel, the circuit developers mindful that accommodation would be at a premium in the this rural part of Germany.